Tiffany Valentine

 Tiffany Valentine is the secondary antagonist in the Child's Play franchise.
 She was created by writer Don Mancini and is portrayed by Jennifer Tilly in both live-action and voice over in Bride of Chucky, Seed of Chucky, Curse of Chucky, Cult of Chucky, and the Chucky TV series.
 The character has subsequently been represented in various other media, including novels, video games, and comic books.

-As a human, Tiffany has platinum blonde hair with dark roots, a gothic fashion style and a chest tattoo of a bleeding heart with 'Chucky' written above it.
-After being resurrected as a doll, Tiffany gives herself a makeover to resemble her human form.
-Her physical appearance as a human and as a doll change throughout the franchise.
-Tiffany, like her love interest, Chucky, wishes to transfer her soul into the female human protagonist in both Bride Of Chucky and Seed Of Chucky.
-Succeeding in the latter, she switches bodies with a fictionalized version of Jennifer Tilly.